Coconut Milk Chicken TendersRecipe posted in: Lunch/Dinner

-This Coconut Chicken recipe takes inspiration from a traditional Indonesian dish (Opor Ayam) in which chicken is braised in coconut milk.
+This Coconut Milk Chicken Tenders recipe takes inspiration from a traditional Indonesian dish (Opor Ayam) in which chicken drum sticks are braised in coconut milk.

-We made a few tweaks to the classic recipe in order to make it a little leaner: We replaced the typical drumstick or wing with white meat.
+We made a few tweaks to the classic recipe in order to make it a little leaner: We replaced the typical drumstick or wing with white chicken tenders.
 That way, you can still enjoy this delicious dish without worrying about what it might do to your waistline.

 Phase: Weight Loss Phase, Weight Maintenance Phase

 - 0.5 Vegetables